ShiromMakkad/LedFxDocker/README.md

 ## Sending Audio

-The trickiest part of using this container is getting audio into it.
+The trickiest part of using this image is getting audio into it.
 Dealing with audio device drivers is pretty painful; so much so that I spent 20 minutes getting LedFx installed and 50 hours squashing audio bugs.
 Don't worry, that work has already been done, so here are three approaches to get audio into the container:

 ### Snapcast

 [Snapcast](https://github.com/badaix/snapcast) is a server for playing music synchronously to multiple devices.
-This container can act as a snapclient device and connect to a snapserver simply by setting the `HOST` environment variable, but you need to get audio into Snapcast too.
+This image can act as a snapclient device and connect to a snapserver simply by setting the `HOST` environment variable, but you need to get audio into Snapcast too.

 Fundamentally, Snapcast's server gets its audio from a named pipe.
-This is where option two comes in; you can send audio directly into this container using its named pipe.
+This is where option two comes in; you can send audio directly into this image using its named pipe.
 Snapcast is useful if you have multiple speakers you want to connect to, you already have a snapserver, or you want to send audio from a separate device and have it play in both LedFx and over the system speaker out (`phone -> raspberry pi running Snapcast and LedFx -> speakers`).

 ### Named Pipe

 This is a great approach if you just want to play system audio or if you're connecting it to some other audio service, and you don't need the extra bloat from Snapcast.
-Because this container receives data just like a snapserver, any tutorial you find for getting audio into a snapserver will work with this container.
+Because this image receives data just like a snapserver, any tutorial you find for getting audio into a snapserver will work with this image.
 [Setup of audio players/server](https://github.com/badaix/snapcast/blob/master/doc/player_setup.md) provides instructions on how to connect Mopidy, FFmpeg, PulseAudio, Airplay, Spotify, VLC, and more.

 To play system audio, you could use Docker's `--device` flag or use FFmpeg to record system audio and send it to the pipe.